 5. You don’t have laundry hanging all over the house

 In colder weather, choose long sleeve tops that you can layer and are much easier to dry, rather than heavy knits or shirts and blouses that need to be hung up to dry and ironed (avoid wherever possible – unless you are one of the few people that love ironing).

 Encourage kids to put their own clothes away from an early age and try not to worry if they are not folded exactly how you want them to be.

 If you have accessible storage that your little one can use, day to day dressing and keeping on top of the laundry will be much easier – and fun.

 You don’t have toys and books scattered all over the floor, tripping you up and creating a hazard

 The same piece of advice as number five – encourage them to put things away.
 From the age of two, many children are capable of putting toys away alongside many other household chores you can encourage.

-7. Not only is there fresh milk in the fridge, but fruit in the fruit bowl, vegetables in the vegetable rack, and the ingredients are on hand to create a nutritious lunch and rustle up a tasty supper
+Not only is there fresh milk in the fridge, but fruit in the fruit bowl, vegetables in the vegetable rack and the ingredients are on hand to create a nutritious lunch and rustle up a tasty supper

-Of course, we all have good days and not-so-good days and I’m not suggesting anyone can be organized all of the time.
-If ever you find you need inspiration, stories of other parent’s experiences might help, get yourself some magazines and keep them around the house or follow along with your favourite blogs and websites.
+Of course, we all have good days and not-so-good days and I’m not suggesting anyone can be organised all of the time.
 Truly, the best thing about kids is that there is never a dull moment – you just can’t plan for everything!